varbench/varbench/Hubbard/README.md

 ## Naming

-The name of the data files follows the convention in the canonical ensemble `lattice_Nup_Ndown_U.md`
+The names of the data files follow the convention `lattice_Nup_Ndown_U.md` in the canonical ensemble.

----

-`lattice` is the name of the lattice, also containing its extent/further information needed to specify the specific lattice, including its periodic boundary conditions.
-See `lattice.md` in the main repository for further information and examples.
+* `lattice` is the name of the lattice, also containing its extent, boundary conditions, and further information needed to specify the lattice.
+See `lattice.md` in the main repository for the convention and examples

-`Nup` is the total number of electrons with up spin
+* `Nup` is the number of electrons with up spin

-`Ndown` is the total number of electrons with down spin
+* `Ndown` is the number of electrons with down spin

-`U` is the on-site interaction
+* `U` is the on-site interaction